 If the power wire to the step is disconnected from its source and reconnected, a spark is common.
-This is caused by the momentary charging of the control unit and does not necessarily indicate the system is staying on, which would cause a drain on the battery.
+This is caused by the momentary charging of the control unit and does not necessarily indicate the system is staying on, causing a drain on the battery.

 If battery drain is suspected, observe the understep light (if so equipped) while the step is extending.
 The power switch must be on for the understep light to operate.
 When the step locks into the down position, the understep light should become noticeably brighter.
 If it does not, the control may not be shutting off.
-Turn the power switch off and unplug the four-way plug between the control unit and the vehicle to prevent overheating the step motor.
+Turn the power switch off and unplug the four way plug between the control unit and the vehicle to prevent overheating the motor.

-To further determine that the control is not shutting off, remove the 2 screws from the connector on the step motor leads between the step motor and the control unit.
+To further determine that the control is not shutting off, remove the two (2) screws from the connector on the motor leads between the motor and control unit.
 Remove the seal assembly.
-(See Figure 6 in the Step Test Procedure).
-Place a voltmeter between the red and yellow motor leads than reconnect the fourway plug.
+(See Figure 2 on page #8) Place a voltmeter between the red and yellow motor leads than reconnect the four way plug.
 Turn the power switch on.
-If any voltage registers on the meter, the control is not shutting off and may be defective.
-When doing this test, switch the voltmeter leads back and forth between the red and yellow motor leads to be sure no voltage registers.
-If any voltage does register, disconnect the four-way plug to keep the motor from overheating.
+If any voltage is read, the control is not shutting off and may be defective.
+When doing this test, switch the voltmeter leads back and forth between the red and yellow motor leads to be sure no voltage shows.
+If any voltage shows, disconnect the four way plug to keep the motor from overheating.
 If zero voltage is present, the control has shut off and is normal.

-If the step does not work or operates erratically, such as extending part way and shutting off, the first item that should be checked is the vehicle's battery.
-The voltage supplied to the step should be at least 12.7 volts DC for well-charged batteries.
-A battery that registers below 12.7 volts DC may drop as low as 8 volts DC when a load is drawn, such as engaging the step motor.
-The control unit will shut off if the loaded voltage falls below 9.5 volts DC.
+If the step does not work or operates erratically, such as extending part way and shutting off, the first item that should be checked is the vehicle battery.
+The voltage across the battery terminals should be at least 12.7 volts DC to insure a well charmed battery.
+A battery that reads below 12.7 volts DC may drop as low as 8 volts DC when a load is drawn, such as the engaging of the step motor.
+The control unit will shut off if the loaded voltage falls below 9 volts DC.
 The control unit will remember which function it was performing.
 It will wait between two and five seconds (time depends upon temperature) and will try again to complete the original function.
-If the supply voltage is still below 9.5 volts DC, the control will go into another delay state.
-If the supply voltage remains above 9.5 volts DC, the original function will be completed.
-Should the supply voltage again fall below 9.5 volts DC the system will go into another delay state.
-It could take a couple of minutes to complete the original function.
+If the supply voltage is still below 9 volts, the control will go into another delay state.
+If the supply voltage remains above 9 volts DC, the original function will be completed.
+Should the supply voltage again fall below 9 volts the system will go into another delay state.
+It many take a couple of minutes to complete the original function.
 Low supply voltage may cause erratic operation of the step.
-Poor ground connections may also cause erratic operation of the step.
+Intermittent ground may also cause erratic operation of the step.

-The step may also operate erratically if the step is being operated directly from a converter, and the output from the converter is not adequate or properly filtered for clean DC voltage.
+The step may also operate erratically if the step is being operated directly from a converter and the output from the converter is not adequate or properly filtered for clean DC voltage.
 The converter must be capable of producing a minimum of 30 amps for proper step operation.

-If the control unit is hooked up reverse polarity, the step will not operate.
-If the ground to the control unit is lost, either between the step control unit and the vehicle chassis (the long 10 ga. green ground wire) or between the vehicle battery and the ground (negative battery cable) the step will not function.
+If the control unit is hooked up electrically backwards, the step will not operate.
+If ground to the control unit is lost, either between the step control unit and the vehicle chassis (the 31 " long 10 gauge green ground wire), or between the vehicle battery and ground (negative battery cable) the step will not function.

 Make sure the battery terminals and all wire connections are clean and tight.

 Be sure all wires are of proper gauges or heavier as specified in the wiring diagram.